urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **x**
-  : A non-negative (neither negative nor zero) value to render the result for.
+  : neither negative nor zero value to render the result for.

 ### **Result**